GSA/digitalcorps.gsa.gov/_blogs/usdc-celebrates-third-anniversary.md

 --

-The 2024 USDC cohort kicked off earlier this month, with 70 new Fellows supporting projects at 19 federal agencies!
-Stay tuned to learn more about our current cohort of Fellows and their work over the next two years, and please visit [digitalcorps.gsa.gov](http://digitalcorps.gsa.gov) for more information about upcoming applications.
+The 2024 USDC cohort kicked off earlier this month with 70 new Fellows supporting projects at 18 federal agencies!
+Stay tuned to learn more about our current cohort of Fellows and their work over the next two years, and visit [digitalcorps.gsa.gov](http://digitalcorps.gsa.gov) for more information about upcoming applications.